 Presbyterian Weekday School celebrates 30 years

-Presbyterian Weekday School in Black Mountain celebrates 30th year of educating 68 pre-school children with the philosophy of challenge, learn and grow.
+- Presbyterian Weekday School in Black Mountain celebrates 30th birthday with special events

 Presbyterian Weekday School in Black Mountain is celebrating 30 years of teaching pre-school age children.